-5. ACKNOWLEDGEMENTS
+4. ACKNOWLEDGEMENTS

-This work is part of the project SIBERIA-II which is a sharedcost action financed through the 5th Framework Programme of the European Commission, Environment and Sustainable Development sub-programme, generic activity 7.2: Development of generic Earth Observation Technologies (Contract No. EVG1-CT-2001-00048).
+This work is part of the project SIBERIA-II which was a shared-cost action financed through the 5th Framework Programme of the European Commission, Environment and Sustainable Development sub-programme, generic activity 7.2: Development of generic Earth Observation Technologies (Contract No. EVG1-CT-2001-00048).
+The Siberia-II project was finalized in 2005.